andronicos23/ReportViewer/README.md

 # ReportViewer

-A simple local server is needed to run the project .
+A simple local server is needed to run the project.

 I used the following :